jimweirich/gotags/README.markdown

 * Ruby only
 * Emacs TAGS file only
-* No command line options
+* Minimal command line arguments
 * But it's **fast**

 Detects: